ys7yoo/PiTutorial/README.md

   ![image of git setting](images/git.jpg)

-  1. Make a repository on github.com

-    Make a repository on github that you want to share with your teammate.
+  1. Make a repository on github.com that you want to share with your teammate.

   2. Work on PC
     Clone the repository to the desktop and add a python code.

   3. Test on RPI

-    For that, you need to install git.
+    First of all, you need to install git.
     ```bash
     sudo apt install git
     ```